TaiSakuma/altdphi/docs/index.md

 ## 3. Install

-You can install with `pip` or create a clone with `git` from github.
+You can install with `pip`, create a clone with `git` from github, or just copy one file from github.

 ### with pip